top of page

 Be prepared:

-1. Current Registration Book/recordation papers - MUST have a marking sheet - the veterinarian will confirm that the horse being presented IS the horse on the marking sheet.
+1. Current Registration Book/recordation papers - MUST have marking sheet - the veterinarian will confirm that the horse being presented IS the horse on the marking sheet.
 Bring the horse’s registration book to the inspection.
 You will need to turn it into the steward.
-(If your horse passes
+(If your horse passes inspection, the book will be forwarded to the Registrar and a new book will be mailed to you).

-Please be on time.
+2. Please be on time.
 The organizer of your inspection site will have an order of go.
 Please be prepared to present your horse at the appointed time.

 Owner/handler of the stallion should be prepared to present him as follows: